PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

         return value
 ```

-In this case we are using pydantic's `validator` decorator to define a custom validation method for the `age` field.
+In this case, we are using Pydantic's `validator` decorator to define a custom validation method for the `age` field.
 We can use it in a flow like this:

 ```python
 import pydantic